Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_memo.md

 ## Recommendation

-Under the conditions of this evaluation — five prompts targeting known architectural failure modes of the Kairos_new pipeline, using an LLM-as-judge with human review on the two highest-risk scenarios — Claude Sonnet 4.6 is the recommended model for the conversational and status-reporting layer of this platform.
+Under the conditions of this evaluation — five prompts targeting known architectural failure modes of this consulting firm's pipeline, using an LLM-as-judge with human review on the two highest-risk scenarios — Claude Sonnet 4.6 is the recommended model for the conversational and status-reporting layer of this platform.
 The recommendation is driven specifically by its significantly lower fabrication rate on the INSUFFICIENT_DATA scenario, which represents the highest client-trust liability in the current architecture.
 This recommendation carries medium confidence: the evaluation set is small and the judge has known self-preference bias.
 Before deploying to a client-facing context, a second evaluation round with GPT-4o and a neutral judge model (e.g., Gemini 1.5 Pro) is advised to validate the fabrication finding independently.

 ---